 To mitigate these risks, the security module within the core-agent must implement a range of powerful techniques such as access control mechanisms, and data encryption.
 Therefore, the framework ensures that interactions with external resources maintain the highest standards of security and data privacy. \end{itemize}

-Thus, the security module operates along three fundamental axes: Prompt Safeguarding, Response Safeguarding, and Data Privacy Safeguarding.
-Their integration forms a robust defense mechanism capable of mitigating diverse threats, ranging from prompt injection attacks to potential data breaches.
-Through this approach, the security module shapes the behavior of the core-agent, prioritizing security in every aspect, from data retrieval to external communication.
+The security module operates across three axes: Prompt Safeguarding, Response Safeguarding, and Data Privacy Safeguarding.
+These integrated mechanisms mitigate threats like prompt injection and data breaches, providing layered protection at input and output levels.
+This approach prioritizes security in the core-agent's operations, from data retrieval to external communication.

-\textbf{Guardrail types:}
+\textbf{Guardrail Types:}

-To implement these security axes effectively, various guardrail methodologies have been developed.
-These guardrails act as the operational layer of the security module, translating high-level security objectives into actionable safeguards.
-The paper~\textbf{\cite{112}} delves into diverse guardrail methodologies and solutions offered by LLM service providers and the open-source community.
-Through meticulous analysis of these methodologies, two primary types emerge, rule-based guardrails and LLM-based guardrails.
+To implement the security axes, the security module uses guardrail methodologies as its operational layer, translating security objectives into actionable safeguards.
+Two primary types are rule-based guardrails and LLM-based guardrails, as outlined in {\cite{112}}.

-\begin{itemize} \item \textbf{Rule-based guardrails: }
+\begin{itemize} \item \textbf{Rule-based guardrails:}

 These guardrails operate based on a predetermined set of rules and regulations aimed at screening and preventing potentially detrimental or undesirable inputs/outputs from LLMs.
 To elucidate the process, users define the content necessitating protection.
-Subsequently, the guardrails assess the inputs/outputs against these predefined regulations, and custom rules \textbf{\cite{112}}, to ascertain compliance.
+Subsequently, the guardrails assess the inputs/outputs against these predefined regulations, and custom rules {\cite{112}}, to ascertain compliance.
 In instances where the content is deemed unsafe, it may be obstructed, or a cautionary alert may be issued.
-For instance, the Adversarial Robustness Toolbox (ART) \textbf{\cite{152}} is specifically designed to bolster the security and robustness of models against adversarial attacks.
+For instance, the Adversarial Robustness Toolbox (ART) {\cite{152}} is specifically designed to bolster the security and robustness of models against adversarial attacks.
 It offers tools and methods to defend against and adapt to malicious inputs, thereby safeguarding AI applications from potential vulnerabilities.

-\item \textbf{LLM-powered guardrails: }
+\item \textbf{LLM-powered guardrails:}